 The implementation and interpretation of this Amendment shall be in accordance with the respective policies of the Municipality of Mississippi Mills Community Official Plan (COP).
-OPA 22 will not be in effect until a concurrent LCSCOP is approved.
+OPA 29 will not be in effect until approved by Lanark County; might require a concurrent amendment to the Lanark County Sustainable Community Official Plan (LCSCOP).